Martin Vetkal

-Martin Vetkal is an Estonian professional footballer who plays as a midfielder for Italian club Roma Primavera.
+Martin Vetkal (born 21 February 2004) is an Estonian professional footballer who plays as a midfielder for Allsvenskan club IF Brommapojkarna and the Estonia national team.

 Club career

 Vetkal made his debut with Tallinna Kalev in Estonian top tier on 21 June 2019 against FC Flora, allegedly needing a special authorisation from the federation to play being only aged 15.

 He became the youngest scorer ever of the Estonian Premium Liiga, scoring his first goal at 15 years and 261 days against Viljandi JK Tulevik on 9 November 2019.
 He was considered as one of the top prospects of his generation in Europe at his very early age.

-Following his debut season in Estonia, he visited several Italian club such as Genova, SPAL or Sassuolo.
+Following his debut season in Estonia, he visited several Italian clubs such as Genoa, SPAL and Sassuolo.
 In March 2020 he did a test for Schalke 04, along with his teammate Tristan Toomas Teeväli.

-He signed for A.S.
-Roma in August 2020.
+He signed for Roma in August 2020.
+During the 2022–23 season, he was part of Roma's under-19 squad that won the Coppa Italia Primavera.

 International career

-Vetkal is a youth international with Estonia, and was set to play in the 2020 Euro U17 to be held in his country, that was put on hold because of the COVID-19 pandemic.
-Preparing this competition the Estonians played against several other countries in friendlies or minor tournament, gaining wins against big European team such as France, Sweden or Spain.
+Vetkal has represented Estonia at various youth international levels.
+He was set to play in the 2020 UEFA European Under-17 Championship, originally planned to be held in his homecountry, before the tournament was cancelled due to the outbreak of the COVID-19 pandemic.

+On 13 October 2023, Vetkal made his senior debut for Estonia in a Euro qualification against Azerbaijan in the 63rd minute as a substitute.
+On 21 March 2024, he scored his first goal for the national team in a 1–5 Euro qualifying play-off loss against Poland.